 Registration for the April-June exam dates of the Medical College Admission Test (MCAT) will open on Wed., Feb.
 11. Registration for the July-September exam dates will open in late April.
 An announcement will be made Feb.
 11 once registration opens.

-The GS Resident Advisor (RA) provides support to all GS students living in University Apartment Housing.
-The RA helps facilitate a positive living and academic environment, serves as a peer resource for residents experiencing roommate issues, and helps to develop a sense of community among residents through events and programs.
+The GS Resident Advisor (RA) provides support to all GS students living in University Apartment Housing by helping to facilitate a positive living and academic environment, serving as a peer resource for residents experiencing roommate issues, and working to develop a sense of community among residents through events and programs.

-Next Speaker: Kathy Leichter Event Date and Time: Wed., Nov.
-5, 5 - 7 p.m.
+Next Speaker: Nellie Herman Event Date and Time: Wed., Feb.
+4, 5 - 7 p.m.
 Location: Faculty Club of Columbia University Medical Center, 4th Floor, Physicians and Surgeons Building, 630 West 168th Street